jckarter/clay/doc/language-reference.md

     overload abs(x:Int) = if (x < 0) -x else x;
     overload abs(x:Float) = if (x < 0.) -x else if (x == 0.)
 0. else x;

-A `define` may also define an interface constraint for the symbol by following the symbol name with a list of [arguments] and optional [return types].
+A `define` may also define an interface constraint for the symbol by following the symbol name with a list of [arguments](#arguments) and optional [return types](#returntypes).
 All overloads attached to the symbol must conform to a subset of the specified interface.
 If the `define` form does not specify arguments or return types, then the argument types and/or return types of the created symbol's overloads are unconstrained.

     // Example
     [T | Numeric?(T)]